toyokazu/fluent-plugin-mqtt-io/README.md

 ## Usage

-fluent-plugin-mqtt provides Input and Output Plugins for MQTT.
+fluent-plugin-mqtt-io provides Input and Output Plugins for MQTT.

 Input Plugin can be used via source directive in the configuration.